jameshfisher/jameshfisher.com/_posts/2020-01-08-run-length-encoding-in-c.md

 ---
-title: "Run-length encoding in C"
+title: Run-length encoding in C
-tags: ["ctci", "programming", "c"]
+tags:
+  - ctci
+  - programming
+  - c
 ---

 Question 1.5 of _Cracking the Coding Interview_: